kimai/kimai/UPGRADING.md

 **Attention**: There is a new directory, which needs to be writable by the webserver: `public/avatars/`.

-New permissions (used in new widgets for Dashboard):
+New permission (used in new dashboard widget):
 - `view_team_member` - view the teamlead and members for the teams of the current user
-- `view_team_project_budget` - view the budget for projects linked to the teams of the current user

 ### Possible BC breaks